stylify/web/content/docs/stylify/runtime.md

 Also when the Runtime is used on its own without previous template processing by compiler, you cannot rewrite (mangle) selectors.

-### Caveats solution
+### Solution
 In case you want to use only the Runtime and in the same time keep the website fast, you can do the following:

-1. Import the Runtime and the [Profiler](/docs/profiler) during development through CDN or module import.
-2. When you are ready to publish the page, export the page CSS using the Profiler.
-Optinally you can copy the content of the CSS file and prefix it in the [online autoprefixer](https://autoprefixer.github.io/).
+1. Style your page with Stylify imported from CDN
+2. Copy the content of style element with id `stylify-css`
-3. Remove, disable or comment the Runtime import in the page and add a path to the CSS file or its content into the page.
+3. Paste the copied CSS directly into the html file into the style element
+3. Comment or remove runtime import
+5. In case you need to prefix the CSS, you can use the [online autoprefixer](https://autoprefixer.github.io)

-This approach allows you to generate all the necessary CSS without using any bundler or Node.js and also doesn't slow down the page because the Runtime is not loaded..
+This approach allows you to generate all the necessary CSS without using any bundler or Node.js and also doesn't slow down the page because the Runtime is not loaded.